FAIRiCUBE/data-requests/CoverageEncoding/rangeType.md

 Depending on the nature of the data provided in each band, the correct Simple Component must be provided in the corresponding DataRecord.field.

-## SWE:SimpleComponent
+## SWE:SimpleComponent Elements
-All SWE:SimpleComponent types are derived from the SWE:AbstractDataComponent.
+All SWE:SimpleComponent types are derived from the SWE:AbstractSimpleComponent.
+Elements defined for SWE:AbstractSimpleComponent apply to all SWE:SimpleComponent types, thus are described jointly in this section.

-This is where the `definition` attribute is specified.
+### definition
+`definition` is a mandatory attribute of the SWE:SimpleComponent types.

 Requirement - http://www.opengis.net/spec/SWE/2.0/req/xsd-simple-components/definition-resolvable
 `Req 62.
 The “definition” attribute shall contain a URI that can be resolved to the complete human readable definition of the property that is represented by the data component.`